 * * * *

-41. Procurement of RMR Generation
+41. Procurement of RMR Resources

-41.1 Procurement of Reliability Must-Run Generation by the CAISO
+41.1 Procurement of Reliability Must-Run Resources by the CAISO

-A Reliability Must-Run Contract is a contract entered into by the CAISO with a Generator which operates a Generating Unit giving the CAISO the right to call on the Generator to generate Energy and, only as provided in this Section 41.1, or as needed for Black Start or Voltage Support required to meet local reliability needs, or to procure Ancillary Services from Potrero power plant to meet operating criteria associated with the San Francisco local reliability area, to provide Ancillary Services from the Generating Units as and when this is required to ensure that the reliability of the CAISO Controlled Grid is maintained.
+A Reliability Must-Run Contract is a contract entered into by the CAISO with a resource owner that operates a Generating Unit and/or is capable of providing a reliability service, giving the CAISO the right to call on the resource to generate Energy and/or provide Ancillary Services or other reliability services to maintain the reliability of the CAISO Controlled Grid, including meeting system, local, and flexible capacity needs.

-41.2 Designation of Generating Unit as Reliability Must-Run Unit
+41.2 Designation of Resources as Reliability Must-Run Resources